-Charitable trusts represent the fair value, using present value calculations, of CRS's interest in the donor's trust accounts and life insurance policies.
+Charitable trusts represent the fair value, using present value calculations, of CRS' interest in the donor's trust accounts.
 These trusts are created by donors independently of CRS and are neither in the possession nor under the control of CRS.
 The trusts are administered by outside fiscal agents as designated by the donor.
-CRS records the fair value, using present value calculations of the trusts discounted at a rate of 6 percent for 2011 and 2010.
-The trusts are recognized as revenue when CRS is notified that it has been named as an irrevocable beneficiary.
+CRS records the fair value, using present value of future benefits of the trust assets, discounted at a rate of 6.5% for 2013.

+CRS is also the owner and beneficiary of donated life insurance policies.
+These life insurance policies are recorded at current cash surrender value.
+The charitable trusts and life insurance policies are recognized as revenue when CRS is notified that it has been named as an irrevocable beneficiary.